iifl-logo

 ii.
 The Company did not have any long-term contracts including derivatives contracts for which there were any material foreseeable losses;

 iii.
-There were no amounts that were required to be transferred to the Investor Education and Protection Fund by the Company.
+There has been no delay in transferring amounts, required to be transferred to the Investor Education and Protection Fund by the Company.

 (b) The Management has represented, that, to the best of its knowledge and belief, no funds (which are material either individually or in the aggregate) have been received by the Company from any person or entity, including foreign entity ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;

 vi.
-Based on our examination which included test checks, except for the instances mentioned below, the company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
-Further, during the course of our audit, we did not come across any instance of the audit trail feature being tampered with.
+Based on our examination which included test checks, the company has used an accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
+Moreover, the feature of the recording audit trail (edit log) facility is enabled at the database level to log any direct data changes pertaining to the accounting software used for maintaining books of account.
+Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with.
+Additionally, the audit trail has been preserved by the company as per the statutory requirements for record retention.

 (i) (a) According to the information and explanation given to us and records examined by us;

-(A) The Company is maintaining proper records showing full particulars, including quantitative details and the situation of Property, Plant and Equipment (PPE) of the Company.
+(A) The Company is maintaining proper records showing full particulars, including quantitative details and the situation of Property, Plant and Equipment (PPE) and relevant details of right of Use of assets.

-(B) The Company is maintaining proper records showing full particulars of the Intangible assets of the Company.
+(B) The Company is maintained proper records showing full particulars of the Intangible assets of the Company.

 (c) According to the information & explanations given to us and the records examined by us and based on the examination of the registered documents provided to us, we report that the title deeds, comprising all the immovable properties of land and buildings, (other than properties where the company is the lessee and the lease agreements are duly executed in favour of the lessee), are held in the name of the Company as on balance sheet date, except for the following: